Mega Man 3: Reception

 Mega Man 3 has enjoyed a positive reception from print and online sources.
 Lucas M. Thomas of IGN, Christian Nutt and Justin Speer of GameSpot, Hartley, Patricia, and Kirk Lesser ("The Lessers") of Dragon, Dan Whitehead of Eurogamer, Edward J. Semrad of The Milwaukee Journal and Electronic Gaming Monthly (EGM), and the staff of Nintendo Power all mutually found the game to have impressive graphics, enjoyable music, and challenging gameplay.
 Nutt and Speer summarized Mega Man 3 as a "top-notch game" and Capcom's "pinnacle of NES effort".
 IGN's Colin Moriarty argued the game as a major improvement over the original Mega Man and that it even surpasses the critically acclaimed Mega Man 2 in quality.
 Moriarty justified this claim with the third installment's attempt at better storytelling, its longer length than any other classic Mega Man game, and its inclusion of all eight Mega Man 2 Robot Masters in addition to its own.
-Brett Alan Weiss (AllGame) described it as doing what "a great sequel is supposed to do by recapturing the fun, spirit and excitement of its predecessors while adding new levels, characters and challenges."
+Brett Alan Weiss of AllGame described it as doing what "a great sequel is supposed to do by recapturing the fun, spirit and excitement of its predecessors while adding new levels, characters and challenges."

+A reviewer in Famicom Hisshohon found the game a bit bland.
+Stating it lacked the spectacular weapons of Mega Man 2 and still had the many issues with that were present in the previous game.

 Some critics found Mega Man 3 to be excessively difficult.
 GamePro contributor McKinley Noble comically stated that actions such as "pulling teeth, lifting a car over your head or performing open-heart surgery" are all significantly easier than beating Mega Man 3.
 Whitehead noted, "Leaps must be precise, enemies must be dispatched rapidly and accurately, and there's a constant state of delicious near-panic as you wait to see what vicious demands the next room will place on your platforming skills."
 The Lessers additionally saw considerable flicker when too many sprites appear onscreen at once.
 The writers mentioned that it detracted from the normally crisp graphics the few times it was noticed.

-Since its 1990 release, Mega Man 3 has sold over one million copies worldwide, making it the 48th best-selling Capcom game.
+Since its 1990 release, Mega Man 3 has sold over one million copies worldwide.
 EGM listed Mega Man 3 as "The Best Sequel to an Existing Game" in its 1991 Video Game Buyer's Guide.
 The readers of Nintendo Power voted it the third-best game of 1990 in the magazine's "Nintendo Power Awards" for that year.
 The publication listed Mega Man 3 as the 11th best NES video game in their 20th anniversary issue in 2008.
 IGN included it at number 16 on its "Top 100 NES Games of All Time".
 Finally, GamePro ranked Mega Man 3 as the third-greatest 8-bit video game of all time.